awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-resource-data-sync.md

 Before you configure resource data sync for Explorer, note the following details\.
 + Explorer supports a maximum of five resource data syncs\.
 + After you create a resource data sync for a Region, you can't change the *account options* for that sync\.
 For example, if you create a sync in the us\-east\-2 \(Ohio\) Region and you choose the **Include only the current account** option, you can't edit that sync later and choose the **Include all accounts from my AWS Organizations configuration** option\.
 Instead, you must delete the first resource data sync, and create a new one\.
-For more information, see [Deleting a Systems Manager Explorer Resource Data Sync](Explorer-using-resource-data-sync-delete.md)
+For more information, see [Deleting a Systems Manager Explorer resource data sync](Explorer-using-resource-data-sync-delete.md)
 + OpsData viewed in Explorer is read\-only\.

 Use the following procedure to create a resource data sync for Explorer\.